 - Allow the recommended drying time between coats.

 - Always use high-quality brushes, rollers, and other tools.

 EMR Shielding Paint

-EMR Shielding Paint uses high quality nickel to provide shielding against ELF, VLF, and EMR radiation.
+EMR Shielding Paint uses a high-quality nickel pigment to provide shielding against EMF & RF frequencies and EMR radiation.
 Having a dark gray color, it is intended to be over-painted by ECOS wall paint.
-This EMR shielding paint is suitable for use on primed walls, floors, and ceilings.
-Odorless, non-toxic, and VOC-free....More Details
+This radiation protection paint is suitable for use on primed walls, floors, and ceilings.
+Odorless and VOC-free....More Details